Fortnite World Cup Open Qualifiers Duos week 8 scores and standings | Dot Esports

-There are only three more qualifier events left for players to qualify for this year’s Fortnite World Cup as we head into the Duos portion this weekend.
+There are only three more qualifiers left for players to earn a spot in this year’s Fortnite World Cup as we head into the Duos portion this weekend.

-With only two more Duos qualifiers events to go, some of the biggest names in Fortnite: Battle Royale esports are still trying to lock in their place for the tournament in New York this July.
-There are only a few spots left to play for an everything is on the line.
+With just two more Duos qualifiers to go, some of the biggest names in Fortnite: Battle Royale esports are still trying to lock in their place for the tournament in New York this July.
+There are only a few spots left to play for and everything is on the line.

-The semifinals, like every other week, will begin Saturday at 4pm local time per region with the finals following suit at the same time on the Sunday.
-The top players from each of the six divisions at the end of the weekend will lock their slot for the Fortnite World Cup.
+The semifinals, like every other week, will begin on Saturday at 4pm local time in each region.
+The finals will follow suit at the same time on Sunday.
+The top players from each of the six divisions at the end of the weekend will lock in their slot for the Fortnite World Cup.

-As its difficult to keep track of everything going on, we have compiled this list to keep you up to speed.
-We are only adding the top 10 players per region, however, so if you want to check out the full standings, head over to Epic’s website.
+Since it’s difficult to keep track of everything going on, we’ve compiled this list to keep you up to speed.
+We’re only adding the top 10 players per region, however, so if you want to check out the full standings, head over to Epic’s website.

 Semifinals (June 1)